Kelopy/vanish-plugin/README.md

-# This plugin was tested and only works in Minecraft 1.12 or above
+# This plugin was tested only in Minecraft 1.12.x